c42/ruby_primer/README.md

 ## Scope

 The Ruby Primer is targeted at programmers who are learning Ruby for the first time.
 However people who are completely new to programming have also found it useful.
 The scope of The Ruby Primer is to cover just enough basics to help one get started with Ruby.

+For trivial changes to the content, you can use the GitHub `Edit` option instead of manually forking and sending a pull request.

 ## Prerequisites